DEFRA/ncea-harvester/README.md

-# Welcome to the NCEA Harvester Repository
+# Welcome to the NCEA Harvester ETL Service Repository

-This is the code repository for the NCEA Metadata Harvester Microservice codebase.
+This is the code repository for the NCEA Metadata Harvester ETL Service codebase.

+## Process Flow

+- BackUp the metadata xml blobs created during the previous job run
+- Download the metadata xml files from data source (Medin / Jncc)
+- Check for mandatory fields in downloaded xml files.
+    - Mandatory Fields
+        - File Identitier
+        - Title
+        - Abstract
+        - PointOfContact
+- Save the metadata xml files to azure blob storage, if all the mandatory fields exists
+- Once all the metadata xml files are downloaded and saved on Azure Blob Storage, delete the Backed Up the metadata xml blobs created from previous job run
+- Finally send messages to the **harvested-queue** for each metadata xml file saved on Azure Blob Storage.
+And send 2 additional messages to indicate the Start and End of the processflow.
+Each message with the following details,
+    - FileIdentitier
+    - DataFormat ( *Xml | Csv* )
+    - DataStandard ( *Gemini23 | Gemini22* )
+    - DataSource ( *Medin | Jncc* )
+    - MessageType ( *Start | Metadata | End* )

 # Prerequisites